-- Transcript References: This tool works with a set of transcripts sequences instead of a genome, such a file could be obtained from a reference genome database or a de novo transcriptome assembler.
+Transcript References: This tool works with a set of transcript sequences instead of a genome, such a file could be obtained from a reference genome database or a de novo transcriptome assembler.
 A FASTA file containing the sequences of reference transcripts should be provided.

-- Transcript to Gene Map File: Provide a file with information to map from transcript (isoform) identifiers to gene identifiers.
-Each line should be of the form: gene id transcript id, with the two columns separated by a tab character (figure 4).
+Transcript to Gene Map File: Provide a file with the information to map from transcript (isoform) identifiers to gene identifiers.
+Each line should be of the form: gene id transcript id, with the two columns separated by a tab character.

-- Append Poly(A) Tails: For poly(A) mRNA analysis, the program will append a poly(A) tail sequences to reference transcripts to allow more accurate read alignment.
+Append Poly(A) Tails: For poly(A) mRNA analysis, the program will append poly(A) tail sequences to reference transcripts to allow more accurate read alignment.

-- Strand Specific Forward: Means all (upstream) reads are derived from the forward strand.
+Strand Specific Forward: This means all (upstream) reads are derived from the forward strand.

-- Strand Specific Reverse: Means all (upstream) reads are derived from the reverse strand.
+Strand Specific Reverse: This means all (upstream) reads are derived from the reverse strand.

 Once the analysis has been finished results will be returned in two different ways, depending on the option chosen in the "Gene-level Estimations" parameter:

-- Isoform-level and gene-level estimations: Two Count Tables are returned.
-One shows the expression level of each transcript or isoform (input sequences) and other shows the expression level of each gene (figure 6 and figure 7).
-They have an additional column that shows the gene or transcript identifiers (respectively) associated to each record.
+Isoform-level and gene-level estimations: Two Count Tables are returned.
+One shows the expression level of each transcript or isoform (input sequences) and the other shows the expression level of each gene (Figure 5 and Figure 6).
+They have an additional column that shows the gene or transcript identifiers (respectively) associated with each record.

-- Transcript-level estimations only: One Count Table is returned that shows the expression level of each transcript sequence provided as input (figure 8).
+Transcript-level estimations only: One Count Table is returned that shows the expression level of each transcript sequence provided as input.

-Furthermore, a result page will show a summary of the "Create Count table" results (figure 9).
-This page contains information about the reference transcript sequences, input FASTQ files and obtained results.
+Furthermore, a result page will show a summary of the "Create Count Table" results (Figure 7).
+This page contains information about the reference transcript sequences, input FASTQ files, and obtained results.
 The results summary can be generated via Side Panel → Result Summary and it can be exported in pdf.